latex3/xpdftex/README.md

 * Add search paths to a local `texmf.cnf`, e.g. the one in `texlive/2022`:

   Sample lines are in `texmf-sample.cnf`

-* create the formats with
+* Create the formats with

 ~~~~
 fmtutil-sys --byfmt xpdflatex
 fmtutil-sys --byfmt xpdflatex-dev
 ~~~~

-The commands `xpdflatex` and `xpdflatex-dev` should then be avalable.
+   The commands `xpdflatex` and `xpdflatex-dev` should then be available.